ermo/privateer_wcu/README.md

   Similarly, the aim is to include and allow the purchase of ships not available for purchase in the original Privateer game.
-The rationale is that all ships flying around in the wider Wing Commander Universe should be available for purchase.
+The rationale is that if a ship is seen flying around in the wider Wing Commander Universe, it should be available for purchase -- at the right price (which may include doing someone a personal favour).

   It should be noted that Privateer: Wing Commander Universe is basically a rebranded version of Privateer: Parallel Universe.